klekarkar/klekarkar.github.io/_portfolio/2_olpejeta.md

 * Built a planning framework to prioritize interventions by impact, feasibility, and risk.

 ## About the Client
-Ol-Pejeta Conservancy is a organization that conserve wildlife, provide sanctuary for critically endangered wildlife species, and generate income through wildlife tourism and complementary enterprises for re-investment in conservation and communities.
+Ol-Pejeta Conservancy is a wildlife conservation organization based in Kenya.
+The conservancy sits on 360 square kilometres of land primarily for wildife conservation but also includes secluded areas as sanctuaries for critically endangered wildlife species.The conservancy generates income through wildlife tourism and complementary enterprises for re-investment in conservation and local neighbouring communities.
 The conservancy is home to the last surviving species of the northern white rhino in the world.